Vyral/base-template/_drafts/what-you-need-to-know-about-recessions.md

 {% include youtube.html %}

-Is a recession coming?
-Maybe, but that might not mean what you think it does.
+<center>Is a recession coming?
+Maybe, but that might not mean what you think it does.</center>

 There’s a question looming in a lot of people’s minds these days: “Is a recession coming?
 What can we do about it?”